xinyu-dev/bionemo-gitbook/esm1nv/recipes/pretraining-with-custom-data.md

     - the folder names must be exactly `train`, `val`, and `test`
     - the file names must be exactly `x000.csv`, `x001.csv`, etc. You can have just 1 CSV file or split into multiple CSVs if it's too large.
     - the CSV file must contain the following column: `record_id`, `sequence`.
 It's OK to have other columns which won't be used in training.
-Download the {% file src="../.gitbook/assets/files/esm1nv_pretrain_input/x000.csv" %} Template CSV file {% endfile %}.
+Download the [Template CSV file](../.gitbook/assets/files/esm1nv_pretrain_input/x000.csv")

     <figure><img src="../.gitbook/assets/images/esm1-pretrain-input.jpg" alt="ESM1nv Pretrain Input"><figcaption><p>ESM1nv Pretrain Input</p></figcaption></figure>
 2. Go to `examples/protein/esm1nv/conf/pretrain_small.yaml`, update the following: